 - In Chapter 2 you learned that IP packets consist of header and payload.
-In the transport layer (when using UDP) the IP payload is divided further into the UDP header and the actual data. - In the UDP header, the source and destination ports are specified along with a checksum and a packet length. - UDP does not handle packet loss. - UDP does not provide any congestion control.
+In the transport layer (when using UDP) the IP payload is divided further into the UDP header and the actual data. - In the UDP header, the source and destination ports are specified along with a checksum (error detection) and a packet length (packets have individual sizes). - UDP is connectionless; it simply sends packets. - UDP does not handle packet loss. - UDP does not provide any congestion control. - Furthermore, UDP does not guarantee any order on the delivery of packets. - Dealing with all these issues is delegated to the client application. - However, UDP also has very little overhead in terms of packet size and latency, hence it is commonly used in scenarios where the application requires low overhead, e.g., real-time applications.